-By simply adding a small and inexpensive filter to your small tank or bowl will improve the look of the tank and make the environment better for the fish.
+By simply adding a small and inexpensive filter to your small tank or bowl, it will improve the look of the tank and make the environment better for the fish.
 PS.
 We have reviewed some of the best fish tanks for bedrooms, take a look at our results.

-Buy a bigger tank would be our first suggestion, but if this is not an option, then a good filter for fish bowls is a small, inexpensive sponge filter will do the trick.
+Buy a bigger tank would be our first suggestion, but if this is not an option, then a good filter for fish bowls is a small, inexpensive sponge filter; this will do the trick.

-Simply adding any form of filter for fish bowls will be beneficial to the fish and improve the experience for the person keeping the fish.
+Simply adding any form of filter for fish bowls will be beneficial to the fish, and will improve the experience for the person keeping the fish.
 This will hopefully lead them into buying a bigger tank later down the line and enjoying this hobby which we love.

 Fish waste contains ammonia, which is toxic to fish.
-In the wild this isn’t a real issue due to the sheer volume of flowing water, but in a small and confined space such as a fish bowl, the ammonia will build up to a dangerous level for the fish and will eventually kill them.
+In the wild, this isn’t a real issue due to the sheer volume of flowing water, but in a small and confined space such as a fish bowl, the ammonia will build up to a dangerous level for the fish and will eventually kill them.

 That’s why it’s important to add a filter to fish bowls.

 Sponge filters offer a gentle filtration method which is suitable for smaller fish bowls/tanks or in aquariums where small delicate fry ( Baby fish ) are present.